dabiged/RLPlayground/IntroRL/README.md

 Around episode 75 we see a slight uptick in reward.
 In this instance the agent has corrected the falling pendulum, but in doing so has overcorrected.

+Around episode 125 the agent learns to balance the pole when it is moving in either direction.

+At Around episode 225 we see a few spikes in the reward value.
+This is where the agent has learnt to send the pole over, correct, then send the pole over in the same direction.

 *End Episodes*

-Around episode 125 the agent learns to balance the pole when it is moving in either direction.A
+Between episodes 270 - 300 there is a substantial drop in reward.
+This is because the agent is now exploring the left side of the play area, which it has not really encountered before.

+By episode 460 we see a stable solution using oscillation in both direction.

 ## Snapshots
 Below is a snapshot of some episodes: